01. Doctor Overview

-Dr. Robert Ramirez is a medical oncologist the Gayle and Tom Benson Cancer Center at Ochsner Medical Center in New Orleans, Louisiana.
+Dr. Robert Ramirez is a medical oncologist at the Vanderbilt-Ingram Cancer Center.
+He previously practiced at the Gayle and Tom Benson Cancer Center at Ochsner Medical Center in New Orleans, Louisiana.
 He specializes in hematologic and general oncology, as well as thoracic and gastrointestinal cancer.
 Dr. Ramirez also conducts research in the areas of small cell and non-small cell lung cancers.
-He works at both the Ochsner Lung Cancer Multidisciplinary Program and the Ochsner Kenner/LSU Multidisciplinary Neuroendocrine Clinic and is an active member of clinical trial design and education.
+He worked at both the Ochsner Lung Cancer Multidisciplinary Program and the Ochsner Kenner/LSU Multidisciplinary Neuroendocrine Clinic.
+Dr. Ramirez is an active member of clinical trial design and education.

 Dr. Ramirez received his medical degree from the University of Medicine and Dentistry of New Jersey Robert Wood Johnson Medical School, and completed his residency in internal medicine at Cooper University Hospital in Camden, New Jersey.
 He serves as a member of the International Association for the Study of Lung Cancer (IASLC), and the North American Neuroendocrine Tumor Society (NANETS).